How Much Does an RV Weigh? 2026

 • Toy haulers: Also known as sport utility RVs, toy haulers are designed with extra space to store motorcycles, ATVs, bicycles or other small vehicles.

-• Camping trailers: These are small, lightweight RVs meant for camping and typically come without kitchen or plumbing amenities.
+• Camping trailers: These are small, lightweight RVs meant for camping and typically come without a kitchen or plumbing amenities.

 RV weight terms

-• Gross vehicle weight (GVW): the vehicle’s weight when including all passengers, cargo, fluid and other items.
+• Gross vehicle weight (GVW): the vehicle’s weight including passengers, cargo, fluid and other items.
 Unlike other weights listed in a vehicle’s information, this measure can be obtained by driving the RV onto a scale and recording the current weight.
 To avoid damaging the vehicle, the GVW should not exceed the GVWR.

-• Gross vehicle weight rating (GVWR): the maximum weight allowed for the vehicle when fully loaded including all passengers, cargo and fluids
+• Gross vehicle weight rating (GVWR): the maximum weight allowed for the vehicle when fully loaded, including all passengers, cargo and fluids.

 Travel trailer weight by length